 Measles cases decreased again in 1983, but in 1984, a thousand more cases were reported to the CDC.
 In 1985, nearly 300 additional cases of measles had been reported than the previous year, and of the 2,813 reported measles cases, 44 percent had occurred in appropriately vaccinated children.

 Another measles resurgence occurred in 1989, and by the end of that year, 18,193 cases had been reported to the CDC, with over 40 percent of infections occurring in fully vaccinated individuals.
 The CDC blamed the outbreaks on both the failure of implementing vaccine programs, particularly those aimed at vaccinating preschool children, as well as on vaccine failure.
 While blaming the measles outbreaks on vaccine failure, the CDC continued to report a 95 percent measles vaccine effectiveness rate, all while denying that vaccine induced immunity was waning.

-Also in 1989, the CDC sponsored a study of 2 different measles vaccines on minority children living in the Los Angeles area.
+Also, in 1989, the CDC sponsored a study of two different measles vaccines on minority children living in the Los Angeles area.
 One of the measles vaccines used in the study was an unlicensed, experimental vaccine but the parents of children participating in the study were not made aware of this detail.